KrLite/Pierced/README.md

 - Integer (bin, oct, dec and hex) values and float values with underscores[^scientific_notation]
 - Multiline basic strings and literal strings[^literal_strings]
 - Tables (dotted keys)

+[^literal_strings]: Literal strings can be read, but will be seen the same as basic strings for now.
+All strings are saved as literal strings in case of complex escaping.
+[^scientific_notation]: Scientific notation is not supported yet.

 > [!WARNING]
 > **Pierced** does not support these features for now: